 The following individuals have participated in the American Muslim Civic Leadership Institute National Fellowship.
-To date, 109 fellows from five cohorts have participated in AMCLI.
+To date, over 100 fellows from five cohorts have participated in AMCLI.

 Please note that some of the affiliations have changed subsequent to the program.

 Amira Ahmed is founder and executive director of Midwest Community Development, Inc. (MCDI).
 She has been recognized as a leader in expanding Somali women dream, building cross-cultural collaborations, streamlining idea and incorporating accountability measures, and promoting strategies to increase individual...

 Kasar Abdulla was born in Kurdistan of Iraq.
 When former Iraqi President Saddam Hussein waged war on the region in 1988, Kasar lost several family members and she was forced to become a refugee.

 Having experienced marginalization as an American-Egyptian Muslim in both the U.S. and Egypt, Mustafa has worked to build the beloved community in which everyone feels a sense of belonging.
 As a senior at Wake Forest University and a member of...

 Suzy Abu-nie has a strong commitment to contribute to society in a variety of ways as taught in Islam.
 She currently assists underserved Muslim women, men, and families with social and mental health services at Hyde Street Community Services in San Francisco.